SALMA (1968)

 This is a book about communion and friendship between women, set in a small village in rural Tamil Nadu.
 The women are of mixed religions and castes, and they sit together and chat for hours about their lives and feelings.
 It portrays the plight of Muslim women and the idea of a well-defined morality that suppresses the woman’s body and mind, desires and thoughts.
 In this book, morality has a different connotation.
 It’s all about love, heart and camaraderie.
 It asks how women can help each other and find joy in female companionship.
 These are women who have spent their lives in the shadows of fathers, brothers and husbands; being dutiful, raising children and going to temples and mosques, but whose inner lives are as rich and fruitful as their untold stories.
 Together, they open up to each other about womanhood, sexuality, and the dark secrets within the community.
 They talk often of love, sex and the vagaries of men, and share their secrets, their regrets and their often-outrageous stories.
 By turns revealing and hilarious, these are stories about the lengths to which some women will go to find a man, keep a man or, most importantly, keep up appearances.
 Full of surprises, this introduction to the private lives of some fascinating women, whose life stories and lovers will strike us as at once deeply familiar and profoundly different from our own, is sure to bring smiles of recognition to the faces of women everywhere - and to teach us all a thing or two.
 In Tamil, Salma’s works are considered feminist classics.

 Published in English (PRH).
 Published by Tilted Axis in UK.
-Armenian rights sold to EDGE Publishing House Malayalam rights sold to DC Books.
+Published in Armenia (EDGE Publishing House).
+Malayalam rights sold to DC Books.
+Sinhala rights sold to Subhavi Publishers

 English rights other than Indian sub-continent open.
 All other languages and territories open.